Thom Mayne: Awards and honors

 Mayne has been the recipient of many distinguished awards over the course of his career.
-Among them are the Rome Prize Fellowship which he received in 1987 and the Pritzker Prize in 2005.
+Among them are the Rome Prize which he was awarded in 1987 and the Pritzker Prize in 2005.
 Mayne was a member of the Holcim Awards global jury in 2006 and a member of the Holcim Awards jury for region North America in 2005.
 In 2009, he was appointed as a member of the President's Committee on the Arts and the Humanities.
 He was elected to the board of trustees of SCI-Arc in 2011.
 In 2015, Mayne was a member of the Prix Versailles judges panel.